MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures

 \subsection{Stages of the FEM Simulation Pipeline}

-Performing FEM simulations involves several key processing steps visualized in Figure~\ref{fig:ansys_pipeline_flowchart}.
+Performing FEM simulations involves several key processing steps visualized in Fig.~\ref{fig:ansys_pipeline_flowchart}.
 First, the geometry, a 3D representation of the 2.5D or 3D integrated package, is created using computer-aided design tools.
+While increasing the detail in the geometry allows for more accuracy in modeling the system, it also increases the simulation time.
 This geometry should be as detailed as possible while allowing the setup and simulation to be completed within the given time constraints.
 Next, a volumetric mesh is generated by transforming the 3D model into one consisting of many individual cells on which the FEM software operates.
-This step can be iterated since creating appropriate mesh (aka meshing) is critical for computation time and accuracy of solutions.
+A mesh sensitivity study is performed to determine if the mesh quality is sufficient.
+In this process, simulations are run with a progressively finer mesh while output parameters (such as temperature) are monitored.
+The mesh quality is considered to be sufficient when increasing the mesh granularity no longer impacts the temperature output.

 Once an acceptable mesh has been created, it is imported into the solver.
 The simulation is then set up, including boundary conditions, material parameters, power source terms, and other general model parameters.
 Our specific system setup is expanded upon in Section~\ref{sec:experimental_results}.
-Finally, the FEM software simulates the model by solving the governing heat transfer equations.
+Finally, the FEM software simulates the model by solving the governing equations.